DelineaXPM/dsv-k8s/README.md

   password: dW5tb2RpZmllZC1wYXNzd29yZA==
 ```

-The above example specifies a Role so a mapping for that role must exist in the
+The above example specifies a Role, so a mapping for that role must exist in the
 current webhook configuration.
 It uses the `setAnnotation` so the data in the
 secret will be overwritten; if `/test/secret` contains a `username` and
 `password` but no `domain` then the secret would contain the `username` and
-`password` from the DSV Secret Data and the `domain` field will be removed.
+`password` from the DSV Secret Data and, the `domain` field is removed.

 There are more examples in the `examples` directory.
-Each one will show
+Each one shows
 how each annotation works when run against an example with only a username and
 password in it.